By Chet Yarbrough

 There are many messages to humanity in “When Breath Becomes Air”.
 It is founded on insight drawn from what Paul Klanithi has read and what he has experienced.
 No life is without stress and failure.
 The best one hopes for is to live and leave life as decently as Paul Kalnithi.
 He died at 37.
 He was at the peak of his career.

-Paul Klanithis’ memoir reminds one of an American President who fails to acknowledge his errors.
+Paul Klanithis’ memoir reminds us of those who fail to acknowledge their errors.